Skip to content

 Mutation Detection

 By comparing the absolute change or relative percentage change of the same metric in two different time periods, it determines whether an anomaly has occurred.
-This method is commonly used to track peaks or fluctuations in metrics.
-When an anomaly is detected, it can generate event records more accurately for subsequent analysis and processing.
+This method is often used to track peaks or fluctuations in metrics.
+When an anomaly is detected, it can more accurately generate event records for subsequent analysis and processing.

 Use Cases

-Mutation detection is suitable for monitoring short-term changes relative to long-term data or change rates.
-For example, setting the percentage difference between the average number of MySQL connections in the last 15 minutes and the average over the past day to be greater than 500% means that if the average number of connections in the last 15 minutes exceeds five times the daily average, the system will trigger a warning.
+Mutation detection is suitable for monitoring short-term relative changes or rates of change compared to long-term data.
+For example, setting the percentage difference between the average number of MySQL connections in the last 15 minutes and the average value over the past day to be greater than 500% means that if the average number of connections in the last 15 minutes exceeds five times the average number of connections over the past day, the system will trigger a warning.

-It is recommended to use statistical functions such as Average (AVG), Maximum (MAX), Minimum (MIN) to calculate these metrics rather than the Last (LAST) function to reduce the impact of anomalous data and improve monitoring accuracy.
+It is recommended to use statistical functions such as average (AVG), maximum (MAX), minimum (MIN) instead of the last value (LAST) function to calculate these metrics, reducing the impact of abnormal data and improving the accuracy of monitoring.

 Detection Configuration

-This refers to the metric data being monitored.
-It compares the difference or percentage difference of the metric between two time periods.
+The metric data being monitored.
+It compares the difference or percentage difference of this metric between two time periods.

 Field Description